junegunn/coffee-processing/README.md

 Preloading (Experimental)
 -------------------------

-Asynchronous nature of Javascript requires preloading of images and fonts and Processing.js allows you to preload assets with [@pjs directives](http://processingjs.org/reference/pjs%20directive/).
+Asynchronous nature of Javascript requires preloading of images and fonts.
+Processing.js allows you to preload assets with [@pjs directives](http://processingjs.org/reference/pjs%20directive/).
-However they are only applied on compilation of native Processing code, and there's currenty no direct way to preload in Javascript-only Processing.js code.
+However they are only applied during the compilation of Processing syntax, and there's currenty no direct way to preload in Javascript-only Processing.js code.

-If you define `preload` object in your coffee-processing code as the following example, coffee-processing will delay execution until those assets are ready.
+If you define `preload` object in your coffee-processing code as the following example, coffee-processing will delay the execution until those assets are ready.
-(Although the way it does so seems quite hacky and might break in the future.)
+(Although the way it does so seems quite hacky.)

 ```coffee
 preload =